wbamberg/idl-reference/docs/nsIContentPrefService2.md

 Removes all the preferences with the given name whose domains are either
 the same as or subdomains of the given domain.

-@param domain    The preferences' domain.
-@param name      The preferences' name.
-@param context   The private-browsing context, if any.
-@param callback  handleCompletion is called when the operation completes.

 #### Parameters ####